Circular orderability of 3-manifold groups

 where $\sigma$ is the unique permutation such that the minimal representatives satisfy $\overline{g_{\sigma(1)}} < \overline{g_{\sigma(2)}} < \overline{g_{\sigma(3)}}$.
 Then construct a circular ordering $c$ of $G$ by using the short exact sequence

 the orderings $<$ and $d$ of the kernel and quotient respectively, and Lemma \ref{sesprop}.
-The circular ordering $c$ satisfies $\mathrm{rot}_c(h) = 1/p$ (c.f \cite[Proof of Theorem 6.2]{BaC}). \end{proof}
+The circular ordering $c$ satisfies $\mathrm{rot}_c(z) = 1/p$ (c.f \cite[Proof of Theorem 6.2]{BaC}). \end{proof}

-\begin{proposition} Suppose that $M$ is a compact, connected orientable Seifert fibred space with orientable base orbifold, and let $h$ denote the class of a regular fibre in $\pi_1(M)$.
-If $\pi_1(M)$ is left-orderable, then $\pi_1(M)$ admits a left-ordering relative to which $h$ is cofinal. \end{proposition} \begin{proof} Suppose $M$ is closed and has base orbifold $\S^2$, then
+\begin{proposition} Suppose that $M$ is a compact, connected orientable Seifert fibred space with base orbifold $\mathbb{S}^2(\alpha_1, \dots, \alpha_n)$ where $n\geq 3$, and let $h$ denote the class of a regular fibre in $\pi_1(M)$.
+If $\pi_1(M)$ is left-orderable, then $\pi_1(M)$ admits a left-ordering relative to which $h$ is cofinal. \end{proposition} \begin{proof} This result is essentially a restatement of \cite[Proposition 4.7]{BC}. \end{proof}

-and the result follows from \cite[Proposition 4.7]{BC}.
-On the other hand, if $M$ is arbitrary with orientable base orbifold, then

-Note that there is a surjective homomorphism from $\pi_1(M)$ onto the fundamental group of a Seifert fibred manifold with base orbifold $\S^2$ (by mapping the generators $x_i$, $a_i$ and $b_i$ to the identity), so that this final case follows from the previous paragraph and a lexicographic construction. \end{proof}

 \begin{proof}[Proof of Theorem \ref{SFCO}] We first prove (1).
 By \cite[Theorem 1.3]{BRW}, $\pi_1(M)$ is left-orderable whenever the first Betti number $b_1(M)$ is positive and $M \not \cong \mathbb{P}^2 \times \mathbb{S}^1$.
 When $M= \mathbb{P}^2 \times \mathbb{S}^1$, the fundamental group $\pi_1(M)$ clearly admits a circular ordering of the required kind, via a lexicographic construction.
 This proves the claim for Seifert fibred manifolds $M$ with $b_1(M)>0$.